beaconpancakes/site/src/projects/0794000-VintagePilot.md

   - photoshop
 ---

-I have recently visited an art exhibition of a great Spanish painter called [Ramón Casas](https://es.wikipedia.org/wiki/Ram%C3%B3n_Casas) and looking at the way he painted women, I wanted to make something similar but with my style.
+I recently visited an art exhibition of a great Spanish painter named [Ramón Casas](https://es.wikipedia.org/wiki/Ram%C3%B3n_Casas).
+Looking at the beautiful way he painted women, I wanted to make something similar, using my style instead.
 A strong and funny woman who can achieve anything!

-So I decided to make a female vintage pilot, based in old photographs of WW2 pilots.
-I also tried to come up with an interesting combination of textures (hair, leather, smoke).
-I finished it really quick, with the magic of the transparent brushes of **Photoshop** and I am particularly pleased with the blonde hair.
+So I decided to make a female vintage pilot based on old photographs of WW2 pilots.
+I also tried to get an appealing mixture of several textures (hair, leather, smoke).
+I finished it quickly, with the magic of the transparent brushes of **Photoshop** and I am particularly pleased with the blonde hair.

-Hope you enjoy the process!
+I hope you enjoy the process!